procedural/kate_themes/README.md

+NOTES:
-NOTE: Kate 15 doesn't list .kateschema files in the file dialog window for some reason, so type the name of the theme manually and hit enter to import it.
+* Kate 15 doesn't list .kateschema files in the file dialog window for some reason, so type the name of the theme manually and hit enter to import it.
+* Disable Settings -> Configure Kate... -> Editor Component -> Appearance -> Dynamic Word Wrap